DamesMakingGames/manual/manual/guide-to-editing-on-github.md

 tags: ["guidelines", "community-manual"]
 ---

 First, you will need to [create a free account](https://github.com/join/) for yourself on Github, or [sign in](https://github.com/login) if you already have one.
 You don't need to be a collaborator on the repository – anyone can suggest changes by _forking_ the project and creating a pull request.
-Don't worry if you don't know what that means… we'll walk you through it!
+Don't worry if you don't know what that means… we'll walk you through it! **Also, you can't break anything – that's the beauty of version control!
+Don't be shy.
+Play around, and ping us on Slack if you have any questions.**

 ---